abinit/abiconda/README.md

         127.0.0.1       localhost
         127.0.0.1       gmac2      # Add this line.
 Replace gmac2 with the name of your machine.

-- The majority of the libraries required by the ``abiconda`` applications (including ``libgcc`` and ``libgfortran``) are automatically installed in your conda environment when you issue ``conda install APPNAME -c gmatteo``.
+- Most of the dependencies including ``libgcc`` and ``libgfortran`` are automatically installed in your conda environment when you issue  ``conda install APPNAME -c abinit``.
-  In principle, these libraries should be compatible with the abiconda executables but incompatibilities may appear when the ``conda`` developers decided to upgrade the ``gcc`` version or if other **tricky** dependencies such as the MPI library are upgraded upstream.
+  In principle, these libraries should be compatible with the abinit executables but incompatibilities may appear when the ``conda`` developers decided to upgrade the ``gcc`` version or if other **tricky** dependencies such as the MPI library are upgraded upstream.
   In this case, contact us and we will try to provide new pre-compiled versions compatible with the